 In those days Jesus came from Nazareth in Galilee and was baptized by John in the Jordan.Mark 1:9(NASB)

-Four hundred years had passed without any prophetic mouthpiece from God, but this silence was broken by the charismatic conduct, and challenging voice of John, crying in the wilderness, prepare ye the way of the Lord.
-This inspiring prophet of God was clothed with camel's hair, wore a leather belt around his waist - and he ate a diet of locusts and wild honey.
+Four hundred years had passed without any prophetic mouthpiece of God, but this silence was broken by the charismatic conduct and challenging voice of John crying in the wilderness, "Prepare ye the way of the Lord."
+This inspiring prophet of God was clothed with camel's hair, wore a leather belt around his waist, and ate a diet of locusts and wild honey.

 But it was his riveting preaching that no doubt stirred the hearts of many, for he announced, "After me One is coming Who is mightier than I. Indeed, I am not fit to stoop down and untie the thong of His sandals.
 I baptised you with water - unto repentance; but He will baptise you with the Holy Spirit - unto redemption."

 It was in the midst of all this eager anticipation, that Jesus appeared on the scene.
 Some suggest that the moment He arrived, He was immediately baptised by John.
 But on closer inspection we read that it was "in those days," that Jesus came from Nazareth in Galilee.

 It was during the time of John's frenetic ministry that Jesus was baptised by John in the Jordan.
 It was during all the excitement of John's preaching campaign, that the Lord Jesus came from His hometown of Nazareth - and went in and out among John's faithful followers.

 The Acts of the Apostles even implies that Jesus was there at the start of John's ministry, for when choosing a disciple to replace Judas, Peter insisted, "It is necessary that Judas' replacement must have accompanied us all the time... that the Lord Jesus went in and out among us - beginning with the baptism of John, until the day that He was taken up from us, into heaven."